 Both products may be guaranteed for outdoor use, although care needs to be taken to ensure the right polycarbonate product is used.

-Color selection of Perspex Sheet
+Colour selection of Perspex Sheet

 Therefore these two materials have different uses depending on their characteristics as listed above.